The Best Tulum Cenotes

 Cenote Escondido

-Cenote Escondido is situated close to Cenote Cristalino, and actually closer to Playa del Carmen.
-This large, open-air cenote is particularly beautiful, thanks, in part, to its status as a lesser visited location.
+This large, open-air cenote is particularly beautiful, thanks, in part, to its status as a less visited location.
 If you want to relax somewhere surrounded by nature without having to share the natural beauty with crowds of other people, this is a good option!

 Tulum Cenotes